 Navigating the complex range of US visas for immigration can be a time-consuming process.
-Whether a candidate is applying for a short term B1 business visa or a B2 tourist visa, or for a longer-term immigration service with a view to obtaining a USA Green Card, a broad range of visa services are available.
+Whether a candidate is applying for a short-term B1 business visa or a B2 tourist visa, or for a longer-term immigration service with a view to obtaining a USA Green Card, a broad range of visa services are available.

-US study permits are without exception non-immigrant visas and will not lead to a Permanent Resident Card for lawful permanent residence in the USA, or as it is more commonly known a US Green Card.
+US study permits are without exception non-immigrant visas and will not lead to a Permanent Resident Card for lawful permanent residence in the USA, or as it is more commonly known as a US Green Card.
 However, there are several benefits for those wishing to study in the US.
 In particular, F1 visas allow candidates to work in the USA during their course so long as the work is based on campus.
-In some cases where unforeseen circumstance lead to hardship, off campus work may also be permitted.
+In some cases where unforeseen circumstance leads to hardship, off-campus work may also be permitted.
 In the cases of M1 and J1 visas, work may only be permitted where it is an integral part of the training which forms the basis of the application.

-In America, immigration through any of these USA visas allows candidates to freely enter and leave the United States throughout the duration of their grant and in addition, dependents may enter the country with the principle applicant and in some cases may be able to undertake employment.
+In America, immigration through any of these USA visas allows candidates to freely enter and leave the United States throughout the duration of their grant and in addition, dependents may enter the country with the principal applicant and in some cases may be able to undertake employment.

 F1 Student Visa

 The USA student visa most commonly required by those wishing to migrate to the USA to study is the F-1 visa, designed for studying at an accredited US college or university.
-This USA visa for study echoes the requirements of many American visas for employment based or business immigration routes in that a sponsoring body must be in place before an application may be submitted.
+This USA visa for study echoes the requirements of many American visas for employment-based or business immigration routes in that a sponsoring body must be in place before an application may be submitted.
 In America, visas such as the H1-B visa and L1 visa as well as American Green Card services like the EB-3 visa and EB-4 visa require a job offer to be in place before an application can be considered.
 Similarly, the F1 study permit requires acceptance of a candidate by a recognized US educational organization before the application procedure can progress.

 To apply for an F1 study visa, it will be necessary to provide documentation including a valid passport, photograph, and an affidavit of financial support.
 It will also be necessary to demonstrate English language ability, and crucially, candidates must prove that they intend to return to their home country upon completion of their course and expiry of their US study visas.
-This may be assisted through the inclusion of documentation which demonstrates ties to the home country, for example family ties through a marriage certificate, employment obligations through a contract or evidence of prior temporary trips to the USA.
+This may be assisted through the inclusion of documentation which demonstrates ties to the home country, for example, family ties through a marriage certificate, employment obligations through a contract or evidence of prior temporary trips to the USA.